victormasson21/foundation-project-mcp/README.md

 - `subject` (required): The subject of the original email
 - `replyBody` (required): The draft reply content

-**Example prompts:** "Create a draft reply to this email saying..." • "Draft a response to the email from [sender]"

 ### `get_style_guide`

 Retrieves the email writing style guide from Notion (if configured).